featured image

 3. At Room Temperature

-Finally, many believe the cis at room temperature.
-You take out the brisket from the smoker and place it on your counter on an aluminum pan or a cutting board.
+Finally, many believe the cis is at room temperature.
+You remove the brisket from the smoker and place it on your counter on an aluminum pan or a cutting board.

 Resting at room temperature is great if the bark hasn’t set quite how you like it.
 Room temperature hardens the bark during the resting period.

-If cooked brisket sits out and its internal temperature goes below 140 degrees, bacteria start to spread, and you can get food poisoning.
-This also means you shouldn't let the brisket rest overnight.
+If cooked brisket sits out and drops below 140°F, bacteria spread.
+You can get food poisoning.
+This also means you should wait to let the brisket rest overnight.

 Resting Brisket Wrapped vs Unwrapped